Small Wars Journal

 Changes Are Coming!

 Small Wars Journal is in the process of some major changes.
-The Small Wars Foundation is working closely with the new owners of the website at Arizona State University (ASU).
-We are transitioning to a new staff, a new website, and rebranding that will honor SWJ's important legacy and forge a powerful new discourse on small wars, irregular warfare, and competitive statecraft.
+Small Wars Foundation is working closely with the new owners of the website at Arizona State University (ASU).
+We are transitioning to a new staff, a new website, and rebranding that will continue SWJ's work and vision while forging a powerful new discourse on small wars, irregular warfare, and competitive statecraft.
 Small Wars Journal will continue to publish original works from authentic voices across the spectrum of stakeholders in small wars.

 Journal